- BRS Biopellet Reactor Combo Kit

 We recommend 1 cup (236 ml) of BRS biopellets per 50 gallons of system volume.

-Feed pump notes - You may use a variety of different feed pumps for this reactor but there are two popular options we recommend.
+Feed pump notes - You may use a variety of different feed pumps for this reactor but we recommend and offer the Sicce Syncra silent 1.5 with our reactors.

 Sicce Syncra Silent 1.5 – This pump is more than strong enough to tumble the biopellets continually and will likely have to be dialed back using the included valve.
 This will allow room for you to turn up the flow inside the reactor if it were to slow down due to tank debris collecting in the cartridge strainer.
 This pump option requires the least amount of maintenance and effort.